-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Winona is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Winona is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Winona is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Winona who work in office and administrative support (15.17%), sales jobs (11.60%), and food service (9.08%).

 Also of interest is that Winona has more people living here who work in computers and math than 95% of the places in the US.